 The outcome of the request may be a decision that:

-- the course is of interest by not sufficiently focused, so it does not count, or
+- the course is of interest but not sufficiently focused, so it does not count, or

 - the course is focused and does count, or

 - the decision should be deferred to the annual review.

 Note: There are no approvals by exception--courses are not reviewed and decisions are not rendered based on individual student circumstance.
 A course will only be added to a Specialization if it is determined to be an important addition for all students within the MBA program.